Dan Almagor: Early life

-Almagor was born in Ramat Gan in 1935 under the name Dan Elbelinger.
-His father, Ze'ev Elbelinger, a native of Warsaw, was a member of the Ariel group of Hashomer Hatzair, an agronomist, a graduate of the Institute of Agriculture in Algeria and a pioneer of the Third Aliyah, and his mother Zehava Katzenelenbogen was a native of Lublin.
-In 1940 his sister Bracha was born.
+Almagor was born in Ramat Gan in 1935 as Dan Elblinger.
+His father, Ze'ev Elblinger, born in Warsaw, was a member of the Ariel group of Hashomer Hatzair, an agronomist, a graduate of the Agricultural Institute in Algiers and a pioneer of the Third Aliyah, and his mother, Zehava Katzenlenbogen, was born in Lublin.
+In 1940, his sister Bracha was born.
 He grew up in Rehovot.
-In his childhood and youth he wrote for several children's and youth newspapers such as "Davar L'Yeladim", "HaBoker L'Yeladim" and "Mishmar L'Yeladim", he was a representative of young listeners on Kol Yerushalayim, served as the youth columnist for Kol Yisrael and as a sports reporter in Rehovot for Kol Yisrael and periodicals of the time such as "HaOlam HaZeh".
-In 1951, when he was in 10th grade, he founded the "National Council of High School Students" together with his friend Shabtai Ziv, which became the National Student Council.
-During his military service in the IDF (1953–1955) he was an army correspondent and one of the editors of the newspaper "Bamahane Gadna".
+In his childhood and youth, he wrote for several children's and youth newspapers, such as "Davar Leyeladim", "Haboker Leyeladim" and "Mishmar Leyeladim", was the representative of young listeners on Kol Yerushalayim radio, served as the youth columnist for Kol Yisrael radio station, and was a sports reporter for Rehovot for Kol Yisrael and newspapers of the time such as "Ha'Olam Hazeh".
+In 1951, while in the tenth grade, he founded, together with his friend Shabtai Zivald, the "National Council of High School Students", which became the National Student Council.
+During his service in the IDF (1953–1955), he was a military correspondent and editor of the newspaper "Bemachane Gadn'a".